Dublin is the capital and largest city of the Republic of Ireland.

 It’s built and managed by private owners, which means it’s modernly built with up-to-date amenities.
 In this type of accommodation, you get to choose between a studio, shared room, or private apartment.
 It’s all-inclusive of utility bills.

-Most of the accommodations are at a distance of 0.3 miles.
-While the ones outside of the city center are only 3-4 miles.
+Most of the accommodations are at a distance of under 3 miles.
+While the ones outside of the city center are upto 20 miles.

 2. Private Apartment